fqassem/reactTutorial/README.md

 # React Tutorial
 Throughout this tutorial, we will be creating a modern, single-page, progressive web-application framework and sample app.
 Each 'part' of the project is self-contained inside its own folder with its own *index.html*, *package.json*, and source files.
 Subsequent parts will iterate on each other.

+The application we build will be simple, but will demonstrate the notable aspects of a modern, progressive web application.
+It will have a home page and a sign-in page and barebones authentication.

 This tutorial will utilize the following libraries and features:

 ## Libraries
 * [Webpack 2](https://webpack.js.org/) - build tool